aivilmo/textual_implicaction_nlp/README.md

-# textual_implicaction_nlp
+#Textual implication in spanish, state-of-art

-Textual implication in spanish, state-of-art
+We use some ML, DL, and transformer modelos for textual implication in spanish